scropion86/scropion86.github.com/_posts/2016-12-10-Blynk+IFTTT.md

 **Hi**

-**as the great Blynk team is working on many new features and widgets , and they already promise to provide the push button trigger "as set an icon on your home screen to activate an GPIO on your board" but i think this maybe will take them some time, so tried to use [IFTTT][2] to be integrated with Blynk.**
+**as the great Blynk team is working on many new features and widgets , and they already promise to provide the push button trigger-Already provided- "as set an icon on your home screen to activate an GPIO on your board" but i think this maybe will take them some time, so tried to use [IFTTT][2] to be integrated with Blynk.**

 also you can use IFTTT to do some Automation based on other service -IFTTT call it channels – you have and that will actuate and change the values of your hardware running Blynk .